nithinyell/iOS-Important-Questions/MustRead.md

 ## GCD
 - Grand Central Dispatch (GCD) is a low-level, powerful, and efficient concurrency framework provided by Apple in macOS, iOS, and other platforms.
-- It offers a way to perform tasks concurrently and asynchrosly, taking advantage of multicore processors to improve the performance and responsiveness of applications.
+- It offers a way to perform tasks concurrently and asynchronously, taking advantage of multi core processors to improve the performance and responsiveness of applications.

 key concepts in GCD: